Weighted Blankets vs Lap Pads vs Weighted/Compression Vests (Comparison Guide)

 Best for: transitions & daytime regulation

-• Provide **steady, wearable deep pressure** that supports body awareness and smooths transitions between activities.
+• Provide steady, wearable deep pressure that supports body awareness.

-• Often used during **school days, therapy sessions, or outings**.
-Rotate on/off throughout the day per therapist guidance.
+• Use in intervals during school days, therapy sessions, or outings per therapist guidance.

-• Fit is critical: the vest should be **snug but not restrictive**.
-Measure the chest and torso length and adjust straps properly.
+• Fit matters: snug but not restrictive; measure chest/torso and adjust straps properly.

 Safety & Fit Rules

-• Supervision matters: Young children and individuals with breathing or circulation issues should be monitored while using weighted products.
+• Supervision: Young children and individuals with breathing or circulation issues should be monitored while using weighted products.

-• Weight guidelines: Start with a light weight (approx. 10% of the user’s body weight) and adjust based on their feedback and comfort.
-Consult an OT for personalized advice.
+• Weight guidelines: Start around 10% of body weight and adjust based on comfort; consult an OT for personalized advice.

-• Breathability: Choose materials that won’t overheat—especially important for weighted blankets and lap pads.
+• Breathability: Choose materials that won’t overheat—especially for blankets and lap pads.

 Frequently Asked Questions